Biking India's Nubra Valley

 Breakfast, Lunch, Dinner

-Today we will witness the unfolding of a remarkable visual shift as we ride into one of the world’s highest altitude deserts.
-We begin with a downhill blitz on a tarmac road, passing traditional Ladakhi homes, before climbing gradually to Khalsar, a small bustling village with a cluster of tea and noodle shops.
-From there we ride downhill to the Shyok valley floor, where wild lavender and sea buckthorn bushes grow.
-We’ll skirt along the Shyok River to a bridge, concluding with a gentle climb on a good tarmac road to the cold desert village of Hundar (3,048 m/10,000 ft).
-Here you will find sand dunes, Bactrian camels, and star filled night skies.
+Get ready to witness a remarkable visual shift as we ride into one of the world’s highest-altitude deserts.
+We begin with a downhill blitz on a tarmac road, passing traditional Ladakhi homes, before climbing gradually to Khalsar, a small, bustling village with a cluster of tea and noodle shops.
+From there, we ride downhill to the Shyok valley floor, where wild lavender and sea buckthorn bushes grow.
+We’ll skirt along the Shyok River to a bridge, concluding with a gentle climb on a good tarmac road to the cold desert village of Hunder (3,048 m / 10,000 ft).
+Here you will find sand dunes, Bactrian camels, and star-filled night skies.

 Hundar Retreat